zowe/zlux-app-server/README.md

 git clone git@github.com:zowe/sample-iframe-app.git
 ```

-**NOTE: react and iframe apps depend on the angular app, as an example of dependencies.
-Recent versions of the angular app also depends upon ZSS as an example, but you can use a version older than v1.21.0 if you do not have ZSS available.**
+**Sample React and Iframe Apps depend on the Sample Angular App, as an example of dependencies.
+Recent versions of the Angular App also depends upon ZSS as an example, but you can use a version older than v1.21.0 if you do not have ZSS available.**

 ## 7. Adding ZSS to the environment
 Like the App Server, ZSS is an HTTP(S) server component of Zowe.